buichivi/hyper/FrontEnd/README.md

 # Fix hover item in header [x]

-# Fix Product table add img_preview and Product Image is contain other image of product []
+# Fix Product table add img_preview and Product Image is contain other image of product [x]

-# Fix delete image from firebase storage when delete something from database []
+# Fix delete image from firebase storage when delete something from database [x]

+# Lazy-loading []